Breast/Chestfeeding Course for Health Care Providers

 Final Exam

-• The course is the equivalentÌýto a fourth-year university course.
+• The course is the equivalent to a fourth-year university course.

 • All course participants should be fluent in both spoken and written English.

-• In addition to serving as a nursing elective at various educational institutions, this course prepares students to write the International Board Certified Lactation Consultant Exam.
-However, if you are looking for a basic-moderate breastfeeding course, we recommend our popular 20 Hour Breastfeeding Course:ÌýFoundational Concepts.
+• In addition to serving as a nursing elective at various educational institutions, this course prepares students to write the International Board-Certified Lactation Consultant Exam.
+If you are looking for a basic breastfeeding course, we try our 20 Hour Breastfeeding Course: Foundational Concepts.

-• ***If you are a Winnipeg Regional Health Authority (WRHA) employee please contact your Supervisor, Manager or Educator prior to registering for this course as sponsorshipÌýmay be available through this healthÌýauthority.
+• ***If you are a Winnipeg Regional Health Authority (WRHA) employee please contact your Supervisor, Manager or Educator prior to registering for this course as sponsorship may be available through this health authority

 Notification of withdrawal and/or refund request, by email or contacting CE Registration at 604-527-5472 - 3 business days prior to the beginning of classes, minus $15 processing fee.